Sonos soundbars are an excellent option for getting better audio from your TV.

 This means the player sends the encoded data to the amplifier for decoding and playback.

-The audio output setting for bitstream is sometimes called 'auto' - as in example below:
+The audio output setting for bitstream is sometimes called ‘auto’ – as in the example below:

-However, if you set the player's audio output to PCM, then the DTS soundtrack is decoded on the player first.
-And then, the decoded sound is sent as PCM audio.
+However, if you set the player’s audio output to PCM, the DTS soundtrack is decoded on the player first.

 So, you may be stuck with stereo-only sound.